-The Purge Status Records Function in expense@work, forms@work and time@work can be used to remove the visibility of unwanted Forms and Timesheets from the system.
+The Purge Status Records Function in [email protected], form[email protected] and [email protected] can be used to remove the visibility of unwanted Forms and Timesheets from the system.
 This is done through the deletion of Status Records.

-To understand how to use this feature it’s important to understand the way that transactions are recorded in expense@work, forms@work and time@work.
-This is illustrated in the following diagram……
+To understand how to use this feature it’s important to understand the way that transactions are recorded in [email protected], [email protected] and [email protected] This is illustrated in the following diagram……

 As forms and timesheets progress through the system workflow they are assigned a Status.
 Each time the form or timesheet progresses to the next stage of workflow a new status record is added which records information such as the stage the document is at, who is responsible for actioning it and the time of that status etc. A document will go through many stages/statuses during its flow through the system however at any one time only one of the statuses is “Current”.